tiacc2/A3-Interactive-Artwork/README.md

 tur = turtle.Turtle()

-#we are setting the position of an object
 for x in range (5):
     randColour = random.randrange(0, len(colours)) #making it a random colour
     tur.color(colours[randColour], colours[random.randrange(0, len(colours))])